thestarsgroup/uk-trading-tech-test/README.md

 Create an application to model a very basic family tree (feel free to use a framework if you wish).
 The application must fulfil the following core requirements:

-* Initialise the family tree with 2 members, 1 male, 1 female.
+* Initialise the family tree with 2 members, 1 male, 1 female
 * Add a child, each child must have 1 father and 1 mother.
-Parents must be a current family member.
+Parents must be a current family member
-* List both parents for any given family member.
+* List both parents for any given family member
 * List children for any given family member
 * List all descendants for any given family member
 * List all ancestors for any given family member